 A drone case

-The very first accessory we recommend you get is a solid case to put your drone in.
+The very first accessory we recommend as one of the best drone accessories is a solid case to put your drone in.
 Drones generally have delicate parts and joints that can easily be damaged if you are not careful.
 This holds true not only when you are carrying it when you are headed out, but also when you store it somewhere around your household.